 COVID Patient Infusion for Monoclonal antibody therapy has been approved under an FDA Emergency Use Authorization (EUA) for the treatment of COVID-19 in non-hospitalized adults with mild to moderate symptoms and who are at high risk of needing hospitalization for severe COVID-19.
-High-risk patients include those who meet any of the following: age 65 or older; 18 years of age and older with a body mass index (BMI) of at least 35; or 18 years of age and older with a high-risk medical condition such as hypertension, cardiovascular disease, chronic lung disease, diabetes, chronic kidney disease, immunosuppressive disease, etc. The greatest benefit to the treatment is within five days of COVID-19 symptom onset.
+High-risk patients include those who meet any of the following: age 65 or older; 12 years of age and older with a body mass index (BMI) of at least 25 or a high-risk medical condition such as hypertension, cardiovascular disease, chronic lung disease, diabetes, chronic kidney disease, immunosuppressive disease, etc. The greatest benefit to the treatment is within five days of COVID-19 symptom onset.
 If it has been more than 10 days since symptoms began patients are ineligible for the treatment.

-Appointments for infusion are available at McLeod Regional Medical Center, McLeod Health Clarendon, McLeod Health Seacoast and McLeod Health Loris.
+Appointments for infusion are available at McLeod Regional Medical Center, McLeod Health Clarendon, McLeod Health Seacoast, McLeod Health Loris and McLeod Health Cheraw.
 Healthcare providers may use the referral form below to begin the process of scheduling patients for treatment.

 If you are a healthcare provider: